iiccsss/iiccsss.github.io/_pages/speakers.md

  <ul>
    <li><b>Tim Kietzmann</b> (University of Osnabrück) is a professor advocating for the "neuroconnectionist" research programme, especially for modelling recurrency in vision.</li>
    <li><b>Johannes Mehrer</b> (EPFL) also works with ANNs, studying differences in architecture and data bias, in order to align artificial and biological neural representations better.</li>
-   <li><b>Josefine Zerbe</b> is a PhD student at the Max Planck Institute for Cognitive and Brain Sciences in Leipzig.
+   <li><b>Katja Seeliger</b> is a Postdoc at the Max Planck Institute for Cognitive and Brain Sciences in Leipzig.
 She studies vision in neural networks and using MRI studies.</li>
  </ul>

   <div class="container">